DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Characters`_).
 For example, in order to type a tab (which happens to be control I), press Space+x and then immediately type the letter ``i``.

-The letter or special symbol must be typed within |control modifier timeout|.
+The letter or special symbol must be typed within
+|intermediate action timeout|.

 Braille Input Mode
 ~~~~~~~~~~~~~~~~~~